LDSSA/ds-prep-course-2023/guides/Windows_Subsystem_for_Linux_Installation_Guide_for_Windows_10.md

 ## Install the Windows Subsystem for Linux

-Before installing any Linux distros for WSL, you must ensure that the `Windows Subsystem for Linux` optional feature is enabled:
+Before installing any Linux distributions for WSL, you must ensure that the `Windows Subsystem for Linux` optional feature is enabled:

 1. Open `PowerShell` as Administrator by typing `PowerShell` in your Windows search bar: